Sunday, 30 April 2017

 Plastic Letters

 Part 2 of this playlist is a complete fabrication.
-I certainly did listen to Mercury Rev, Pulp, Pavement, Delta and Tindersticks (who I saw live at the Hammersmith Palais in November '99) during my time in Brentford, but not necessarily together on the same tape.
+I certainly did listen to Mercury Rev, Manic Street Preachers, Pulp, Pavement and Tindersticks (who I saw live at the Hammersmith Palais in November '99) during my time in Brentford, but not necessarily together on the same tape.
 The Dylan Rabbit tracks were taken from their 1999 release Musicali Obskura 1: Das Chimp, but these songs would not have featured on any compendium.
 Other components were acquired years earlier.
 I’d purchased Blondie’s Plastic Letters from the Plymouth’s Pannier Market in 1995 with the intention of giving it to the girl who was a massive Blondie fan, but never got around to it.
 For some reason, it had great appeal in 1999.
 Similarly, I had access to ...The Dandy Warhols Come Down on its release in 1997, but only really took to it during my time in Brentford.
 The Talking Heads’ tune was taken from their album True Stories, which was derived from the film of the same name, written and directed by David Byrne.
 I'm fairly sure I bought it from a stall in Spitalfields Market in the company of the guy with the indie tapes, who was living in Whitechapel, but I couldn’t say exactly when.

 Make Up featured twice in the NME’s 100-strong ‘highest rated albums of 1999’: the album proper Save Yourself and the singles compilation I Want Some.
 I figured that the double LP I Want Some would serve as a better introduction to this mysterious band, and besides, it contained a song that pleaded for the release of the incarcerated Arthur Lee.
 The record proved to be money well spent.
 I could not say the same for Teen Age Lust, a live recording by MC5, although the riff throughout 'Rama Lama Fa Fa Fa' almost compensates for the terrible sound quality.